Table of contents

-- Calculating the value of the progression through each step of the funnel.
+Calculating the value of the progression through each step of the funnel.

-- Evaluating the sessions that helped move through the step, considering the value of the step.
+Evaluating the sessions that helped move through the step, considering the value of the step.

-- Grouping the sessions by advertising campaigns and obtaining the value of the campaigns.
+Grouping the sessions by advertising campaigns and obtaining the value of the campaigns.

-Now, in order to determine the value of progression through the funnel steps, let’s remember one more important detail — not all steps are equally easy to move through.
+Now, to determine the value of progression through the funnel steps, let’s remember one more important detail — not all steps are equally easy to move through.
 For example, the image below shows that the probability of the Product Page View is higher than the Adding to Cart.
 The probability (highlighted in red) shows the proportion of users who progress to the next step from the previous one.
-The more difficult to move through this step, the lower the probability, and consequently, the higher the value of the session which helped to do it.
+The more difficult to move through this step, the lower the probability, and consequently, the higher the value of the session that helped to do it.

 Here and below, for more clarity, the calculations are given for one of the thousands of possible funnels.

-- Of course, on any website there are hundreds of user segments, and the probabilities of progression within the funnel are different for each of these segments.
+Of course, on any website, there are hundreds of user segments, and the probabilities of progression within the funnel are different for each of these segments.
 For example, the probabilities differ depending on the users’ location and type (new or returning).

 The method is that each step of the funnel gets a score that equals 1 minus the probability of the progression through the step.
-The lower the probability, the higher score the step gets.
+The lower the probability, the higher the score the step gets.
 The value of the step is calculated as a proportion of its score in the total score of all the steps:

 All the calculations are based on real customer behavior and will differ for each particular website and customer segment.
 This eliminates human error which might occur if the attribution model is based «on feelings».

-- The total attributed value is always 100%.
-In contrast to the assigning of value with help of associated conversions, or individual attribution models, we do not distribute more value than we have obtained.
+The total attributed value is always 100%.
+In contrast to the assigning of value with the help of associated conversions, or individual attribution models, we do not distribute more value than we have obtained.

-- It’s easy to note that the probability of a Useful Visit equals 1 minus the bounce rate.
+It’s easy to note that the probability of a Useful Visit equals 1 minus the bounce rate.
 Therefore for segments of first-time buyers, the value of the first visit is higher than for returning buyers.
 This is fully consistent with the interests of business.

-On the image below, the numbers highlighted in green show the portion of value for progression through each of the steps in the funnel.
+In the image below, the numbers highlighted in green show the portion of value for progression through each of the steps in the funnel.

 Now that we know the value of each step of the funnel, we need to evaluate each session.
-This is simple: the value of the the session is the sum of values of steps that were passed through for the first time during this session.
+This is simple: the value of the session is the sum of the values of steps that were passed through for the first time during this session.

 The value is only assigned to all the sessions that helped a user move on through one of the steps in the funnel, with the whole journey resulting in a purchase.
 Knowing the source of each session, we only need to group the sessions by advertising campaigns.
 As a result, we’ll obtain the value of advertising campaigns, considering their impact on users’ progression through each step in the funnel, not only the final one.

 The reason is obvious — with Last Non-Direct Click attribution, the order value was attributed to only one session.
 For example, if a user first visited a website through the Display channel, then returned and found the product thanks to retargeting, and then completed the purchase by clicking a link in an email, the Email channel got 100% of the order value.
-With Funnel Based attribution considering the impact on the conversion process, the value will be distributed across channels that drove the user to the purchase on each stage of the funnel.
+With ML Funnel Based attribution considering the impact on the conversion process, the value will be distributed across channels that drove the user to the purchase on each stage of the funnel.